System Design Space

 Maturity model

 Each level adds new control mechanisms.
-Skipping steps is risky: sudden leaps in maturity usually break down on operational details.
+Skipping steps is risky: sudden jumps in maturity usually break on operational details.

 1